 As you begin to add solution APIs to your mobile implementation, you are going to want to validate that specific actions and experiences work as intended.
-Adding Project Griffon to your application at the begging of your implementation provides a way to quickly check to make sure the SDK has been instrumented properly and that data is flowing to Adobe Analytics and other solutions.
+Adding Project Griffon to your application at the beginning of your implementation provides a way to quickly check to make sure the SDK has been instrumented properly and that data is flowing to Adobe Analytics and other solutions.

-Once you have Griffon integrated, you can create a new session either by scanning a QR code, or by following a unique deep link URL.
+Once you have Griffon integrated, you can create a new session by either scanning a QR code or by following a unique deep link URL.

 The main interface for Griffon will show a running event list of all SDK events, including a configuration response event that will provide a readout of all configuration values obtained from Adobe Experience Platform Launch.

-While a device is connected to an active Griffon session the map view will show a timeline of POI entries and exits.
-If you would like to test actions or experiences triggered by geofence entries and exits, the map view will allow you to spoof or simulate your location by clicking on any area within the map.
+While a device is connected to an active Griffon session, the map view will show a timeline of POI entries and exits.
+If you want to test actions or experiences triggered by geofence entries and exits, the map view will allow you to spoof or simulate your location by clicking on any area within the map.

 To learn more about the Places Service, please read the Places Service overview

 To learn more about Project Griffon, please read the Project Griffon setup guide

 Once you have added, initialized, and validated the Experience Platform SDK for a base implementation, you can extend SDK functionality by adding in other extensions.